-While my professional work has usually involved creating—writing, editing, designing, publishing, growing businesses—my most significant successes and certainly greatest satisfaction come from partnership: partnering with colleagues while listening to community and customers, creating a holistic vision and strategic plan, and then getting the work done.
+While my professional work has usually involved creating—writing, editing, designing, publishing, growing businesses—my most significant successes and certainly greatest satisfaction come from collaboration: partnering with colleagues while listening to community and customers, creating a holistic vision and strategic plan, and then getting the work done.

-I’ve run businesses successfully and believe wholeheartedly that’s because I put people first: the people who work for me and the clients and customers for whom we work.
+I’ve run businesses successfully and believe wholeheartedly that’s because I put people first: the people who work with me and the clients and customers for whom we work.
 That’s the model for any meaningfully profitable business and, equally, what imbues nonprofit organizations with meaning.
 My emphases, accordingly, include relationship-building, community, integrity, a core commitment to excellence, and, always, the professional development and general well-being of my colleagues.

-I’ve worked at a newspaper (sports reporter, copy editor), a magazine (various editorial jobs ranging from book-review editor to, ultimately, editor in chief), and a book publisher, as senior editor for three years and then team lead and business manager for the founding three years of Lark Jewelry & Beading.
-This sub-imprint drove Lark Books’ overall profitability under my acquisitions, creative, business, and marketing planning and direction.
+I’ve worked at a newspaper as a copy editor and reporter, a magazine publishing company in various jobs ranging from book-review editor to, ultimately, editor in chief, and a book publisher as a senior editor for three years and then as team lead and business manager for the founding three years of Lark Jewelry & Beading.
+This imprint drove Lark Books’ overall profitability under my acquisitions, creative, business, marketing, and publicity planning and direction.

 I’ve worked as a member of the management team for an environmental engineering firm, overseeing its human resources, recruiting, marketing, and editorial/quality control.
 And I’ve done consulting work for numerous businesses and nonprofit organizations.